Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Simulation Results

-Fig.~\ref{fig:sync_supp} shows the error probability of device identification for asynchronous neighbor discovery.
-In each simulation, if there exists missed detection or false alarm, it claims to have an error.
-Fig.~\ref{fig:sync_md} and Fig.~\ref{fig:sync_fa} show the miss and false alarm rates, respectively.
-We define the missed detection (false alarm) rate as the average number of misses (false alarms) in each simulation normalized by the number of active devices $K$.
-Simulation shows that under SNR of 6 dB, in order to achieve miss detection and false alarm rate of $10^{-4}$, the code length required to identify $K = 100$ out of $2^{38}$ devices is around $25000$ samples.
-In the case of a 20 MHz channel bandwidth, the transmission time is approximately 1.25 ms. With a miss detection and false alarm rate of $10^{-4}$, it implies that all the $K=100$ active devices can be correctly estimated with high probability within a short time.
+Fig.~\ref{fig:sync_supp} shows the error probability of synchronous device identification.
+In each simulation, if there exists missed detection or false alarm, an error is registered.
+Throughout the simulation, the false positive rates is smaller than $10^{-5}$ for the SNRs in the region of interest, and thus we do not plot the results here.
+Fig.~\ref{fig:sync_md} shows the miss rate, defined as the average number of misses normalized by the number of active devices $K$.
+Simulation shows that with a code length of $10500$, sparse OFDM can achieve a miss detection rate lower than $10^{-3}$ at SNR=$-10$ dB.
+In the case of a 20 MHz channel bandwidth, the transmission time is approximately 0.5 ms.